Toyota car insurance

 There are several factors that can affect the price of the insurance on your Toyota including your age, location and driving history.
 But there are still ways you can try to reduce the cost:

-Add a named driver.
 Young drivers could find this especially helpful in reducing their premium.
-With only one driver on the policy, the average premium is £7252, but with a named driver this drops to £5552.
-But you need to be honest about who the main driver is or you could be accused of 'fronting' which is illegal and likely to result in your insurance policy being invalidated.
+Adding one driver to your policy can help reduce your price by up to 20%(2) But you need to be honest about who the main driver is or you could be accused of 'fronting' which is illegal and likely to result in your insurance policy being invalidated.

-Increase your voluntary excess.
 The higher your excess, the lower your premium is likely to be.
-62%2 of our customers opt to set their voluntary excess at £250, but if you can afford to increase it, you might reduce your overall price.
+The most popular excess is £250, but if you can afford to increase it, you might reduce your overall price.

 What insurance can I get for my Toyota?